How to Take the Slow Boat From Luang Prabang to Thailand

 DP Guesthouse, Pak Beng, Laos.

 We found a good room at a place called DP Guesthouse.
-It was on any booking site but received good reviews on Google Maps.
+It wasn’t on any booking site but received good reviews on Google Maps.
 We paid 150.000 kips for one night.
 The room was decent, with nice sheets and a hot water shower.

 If you like a bit of luxury, you can opt to stay at the Sanctuary Pakbeng Lodge